kubernetes/enhancements/keps/0001-kubernetes-enhancement-proposal-process.md

   * Sigs are listed as `sig-abc-def`, where the name matches the directory entry in the `kubernetes/community` repo.
 * **participating-groups** Optional
-  * A list of SIGs that are involved or impacted by this KEP.
+  * A list of SIGs, WGs, Committees and other groups that are involved or impacted by this KEP.
   * A special value of `kubernetes-wide` will indicate that this KEP has impact across the entire project.
 * **reviewers** Required